0Archivist0/localized_AI/README.md

 # Local-AI
-Personal project in an attempt to make a local AI using AI.. go figure.. but the I don't know where to start,
+Personal project in an attempt to make a local AI using AI.. go figure.. but to start,is gonna be an adventure in of itself

-## SO SINK OR SWIM, either way jump
+## SO SINK OR SWIM, Either way jump, Im jumping